TMS Lab

 Technical Details

 The TMS laboratory, located in room C26A, houses two single pulse, monophasic stimulators (Magstim 200 Mono Pulse).
-The stimulators are triggered either manually or by the control computer via digital I/O. Users have a choice between two 70-mm double coils and two 90-mm circular coils, capable of a maximum magnetic field of 2.2T and 2.0T, respectively.
-Each stimulator outputs TTL triggers to a Response Time Box for accurate time stamps.
+The stimulators are triggered either manually or by the control computer via digital I/O. Users have a choice between two 70-mm double (figure-eight) coils and two 90-mm circular coils.

 Coil positioning is performed with image-guided neuro-navigation via a Rogue Research Brainsight 2 system.
-The coils are tracked with a Northern Digital Polaris Hybrid Position Sensor that communicates with the Brainsight 2 system.
-Subjects are seated in a specialized Rogue Research Gen 3 TMS chair surrounded by an aluminum frame that supports coil and head positioning.
+The coils are tracked with a Northern Digital Polaris Hybrid Position Sensor that communicates with the Brainsight system.
+Subjects are seated in a specialized chair surrounded by an aluminum frame that supports coil and head positioning.
 The chair provides a chin rest and forehead rest and allows independent positioning of two coils.
 The chair may be rotated and reclined back for alternate subject positioning, depending on the needs of the experiment.
-The Brainsight 2 system also allows for the recording of motor-evoked potentials with a 2-channel built-in EMG device.

 PNI researchers interested in obtaining more detailed information regarding our TMS Lab should visit our internal Scully Facilities Wiki.